Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Introduction

 \subsection{Lagrangian extensions of Lie (super)algebras}

 The notion of {\it $T^*$-extension} of Lie algebras was initially introduced by Bordemann \cite{Bor}.
-A short explanation can be understood as the following.
+A short explanation is as follows.
 Given a Lie algebra $\fh$ equipped with an $\fh^*$-valued bilinear map $\alpha$, a $T^*$-extension of $\fh$ is the Lie algebra structure on the vector space $\fg:=\fh\oplus \fh^*$ constructed by means of the form $\alpha$ that satisfies a certain cohomological requirement.
-The Lie algebra $\fg$ naturally admits an invariant non-degenerate {\it symmetric} bilinear form.
+The Lie algebra $\fg$ naturally admits a non-degenerate invariant {\it symmetric} bilinear form.
 Conversely, Bordemann showed in \cite{Bor} that every finite-dimensional nilpotent Lie algebra $\fh$ with an invariant symmetric non-degenerate bilinear form ``is'' a suitable $T^*$-extension.

 In particular, if $\fh$ is a real finite-dimensional Lie algebra belonging to a Lie group $G$, then the $T^*$-extension of $\fh$ is the Lie algebra of the cotangent bundle $T^*G$ of $G$, considered as a Lie group.
 The terminology and notation are justified by this differential geometric fact.

 A superization of this construction was given in \cite{BBB}.
-In particular, it was shown that every solvable Lie superalgebra with an {\it even} symmetric non-degenerate bilinear form is either isomorphic to a $T^*$-extension of a certain Lie superalgebra or to an ideal of codimension one of a certain $T^*$-extension.
+In particular, it was shown that every solvable Lie superalgebra with an {\it even} non-degenerate \emph{symmetric} bilinear form is either isomorphic to a $T^*$-extension of a certain Lie superalgebra or to an ideal of codimension one of a certain $T^*$-extension.

 The notion of $T^*$-extension was also studied by Baues and Cort\'es in \cite{BC} in the context of Lie algebras admitting a~flat connection, and called {\it Lagrangian extensions} since the Lie sub-algebra $\fh^*$ is a Lagrangian ideal in $\fh\oplus \fh^*$.
-Unlike the case studied in \cite{Bor}, the non-degenerate form in this context is anti-symmetric and defines a 2-cocycle on $\fh$.
+Unlike the case studied in \cite{Bor}, the non-degenerate form in this context is \emph{anti-symmetric} and defines a 2-cocycle on $\fh$.
 In addition, the Lie algebra $\fh$ must admit a flat connection so that the Lagrangian extension is possible.
 Lie algebras with a non-degenerate anti-symmetric form satisfying the 2-cocycle conditions are called quasi-Frobenius, and are studied intensively in the literature, see, e.g., \cite{E, O}.